How Should We Then Live?: Overview

 According to Schaeffer, How Should We Then Live traces Western history from Ancient Rome until the time of writing (1976) along three lines: the philosophic, scientific, and religious.
 He also makes extensive references to art and architecture as a means of showing how these movements reflected changing patterns of thought through time.

 Schaeffer's central premise is: when we base society on the Bible, on the infinite-personal God who is there and has spoken, this provides an absolute by which we can conduct our lives and by which we can judge society.
 This leads to what Schaeffer calls "Freedom without chaos."

-When we base society on humanism, which he defines as "a value system rooted in the belief that man is his own measure, that man is autonomous, totally independent", all values are relative and we have no way to distinguish right from wrong except for "synthesis, pragmatism, and utilitarianism."
-Because we disagree on what is best for which group, this leads to fragmentation of thought, which has led us to the despair and alienation so prevalent in society today.
+When people base society on humanism, which he defines as "a value system rooted in the belief that man is his own measure, that man is autonomous, totally independent", all values are relative and we have no way to distinguish right from wrong except for "synthesis, pragmatism, and utilitarianism."
+He generally considered humanism to be a misrepresentation of Western civilization.

+Because people generally disagree on what is best for which group, this leads to fragmentation of thought, which has led to the despair and alienation so prevalent in society today.
 This fragmentation is expressed in the visual arts in works such as Les Demoiselles d'Avignon by Pablo Picasso.
 This work is considered to mark the beginning of Modern Art.

 Another premise is that modern relative values are based on Personal Peace (the desire to be personally unaffected by the world's problems) and Affluence (an increasing personal income.)
 He warns that when we live by these values we will be tempted to sacrifice our freedoms in exchange for an authoritarian government who will provide the relative values.
 He further warns that this government will not be obvious like the fascist regimes of the 20th century but will be based on manipulation and subtle forms of information control, psychology, and genetics.